 - •

 Ferries from Naples (All Ports) to Palermo run year-round from Naples Calata Porta di Massa ports, 7 days a week.
 The first ferry from the Naples Calata Porta di Massa port departs at 20:00, and the last at 22:30 from Naples Calata Porta di Massa.
-From June to September, there are approximately 9 crossings per week.
-In quieter periods, the route is served by around 8 crossings per week.
-The fastest ferry departing from Naples Calata Porta di Massa, takes 8h 30min, while on average the ferry trip lasts about 10h 19min.
-Ticket prices range from €30.00 to €67.00.
+From June to September, there are approximately 13 crossings per week.
+In quieter periods, the route is served by around 6 crossings per week.
+The fastest ferry departing from Naples Calata Porta di Massa, takes 8h 30min, while on average the ferry trip lasts about 10h 1min.
+Ticket prices range from €40.00 to €79.00.
 Book your tickets online to Palermo with Ferryscanner for an easy booking experience and the best price guarantee.

-Ferry companies from Naples (All Ports) to Palermo
+Ferry companies from Naples to Palermo

-Naples (All Ports) to Palermo ferry schedule
+Naples to Palermo ferry schedule

-The ferry ride from Naples (All Ports) to Palermo typically takes 10h 19min, with the fastest ferry getting there in just 8h 30min from Naples Calata Porta di Massa port.
+The ferry ride from Naples to Palermo typically takes 10h 1min, with the fastest ferry getting there in just 8h 30min from Naples Calata Porta di Massa port.
 For the remaining ports, the average travel time is: .
 Travel times vary based on the departure port, ferry operator, weather conditions on the day, and whether you go for a high-speed or conventional ferry.
 You may find that on some routes, only one ferry company is available.

-When you book your ferry tickets for the Naples (All Ports) to Palermo route with Ferryscanner, you’ll see the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to make sure you find the best choice for your trip.
+When you book your ferry tickets for the Naples to Palermo route with Ferryscanner, you’ll see the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to make sure you find the best choice for your trip.

-Shortest ferry ride from Naples (All Ports) to Palermo
+Shortest ferry ride from Naples to Palermo

-No, a day trip from Naples (All Ports) to Palermo isn’t practical as the shortest travel time is 8h 30min from all available ports, and there’s no return ferry on the same day.
+No, a day trip from Naples to Palermo isn’t practical as the shortest travel time is 8h 30min from all available ports, and there’s no return ferry on the same day.
 We’d recommend you take at least two days to truly visit Palermo.
-Use our ferry search and booking system to explore return options and visit the Palermo to Naples (All Ports) ferry route for more details and schedules to help plan your trip.
+Use our ferry search and booking system to explore return options and visit the Palermo to Naples ferry route for more details and schedules to help plan your trip.

 This summary for the Naples (All Ports) to Palermo route is based on recent data and is updated regularly.
 Schedules may change due to seasons, ferry operators, or availability.
 For the latest timetable, including routes, stops, and prices, check our ferry search and booking system.